paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-009-federal-food-drug-and-cosmetic-act.md

 ### Statutory Notes

 #### References in Text
-“This Act”, referred to in subsec. (b), is div.
+This Act, referred to in subsec. (b), is div.
 A of Pub.
 L. 115–141, Mar.
 23, 2018, 132 Stat.
 351, known as the Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Appropriations Act, 2018.
 For complete classification of this Act to the Code, see Tables.

 The Balanced Budget and Emergency Deficit Control Act of 1985, referred to in subsec. (c), is title II of Pub.
 L. 99–177, Dec.
 12, 1985, 99 Stat.
 1038, which enacted chapter 20 (§ 900 et seq.) and sections 654 to 656 of Title 2, The Congress, amended sections 602, 622, 631 to 642, and 651 to 653 of Title 2, sections 1104 to 1106, and 1109 of Title 31, Money and Finance, and [section 911 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section911&num=0&edition=prelim), The Public Health and Welfare, repealed [section 661 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section661&num=0&edition=prelim), enacted provisions set out as notes under [section 900 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section900&num=0&edition=prelim) and [section 911 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section911&num=0&edition=prelim), and amended provisions set out as a note under [section 621 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section621&num=0&edition=prelim).
 For complete classification of this Act to the Code, see Short Title note set out under [section 900 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section900&num=0&edition=prelim) and Tables.